 Sustainable Development Goals

 To help ensure our trips have a positive impact on the world, we have integrated three goals of the Sustainable Development Goals (SDGs) into our policies and travels.
 The SDGs are seventeen goals to make the world a better place by 2030 and have been agreed upon by countries affiliated to the United Nations, including the UK.

 By working together with local entrepreneurs, the local population can benefit directly from the trips we carry out together.
 We work closely with local partners in all our destinations and their dedicated teams will help and guide you through their country, doing their best to ensure you have the trip of a lifetime.
 They work with, support, and donate to a range of projects and organisations that focus on preserving local cultures.

 We consciously choose local accommodation, guides, drivers and local representation.
 This creates employment and people who otherwise have less access to markets can set up their own honest business.
 We also try to reduce the inequality between men and women by giving women a prominent role (and therefore a paid job) in our travels.
 For example, in Nepal we use female drivers and our guides are increasingly women, and in China we work with our local partner who only employs women.

 We work with a huge range of carefully selected local partners around the world who, like us, live and breath meaningful travel.
 We also support many other organisations that help make a positive impact through travel.
-For example, we contribute to the organisation Population Matters with their crowdfunding project, Empower to Plan, and promote Pure Leapfrog to help our travellers offset their carbon emissions.
+For example, we contribute to the organisation Earthly with their nature-based projects, and promote World Land Trust to help our travellers offset the carbon emissions of their international flights.